-11Descriptive from the raw data-set, together with the proportion of non-purchases before and after aggregation are provided as Supplemental Material, sheet A. Estimates from the raw data-set are also provided for comparison purposes, see Section 4.5
+$^{11}\text{Descriptive}$ from the raw data-set, together with the proportion of non-purchases before and after aggregation are provided as Supplemental Material, sheet A. Estimates from the raw data-set are also provided for comparison purposes, see Section 4.5 the four sets of preference structures $w_i(\mathbf{p}, x, P, \mathbf{d} | \Theta_s)$ with s = 0, ..., 3, where s = 0 indicates the baseline period.
+The system is estimated via 2 Iterated Linear Least Squares (Blundell and Robin, 1999); 3 2.
+Use the previous coefficient estimates to obtain the budget share decomposition in (13) according to equations (9), (10) and (12); 3.
+Translate the decomposition into quantity effects by applying Equation 16;4.
+Estimate the emission effects in terms of changes in carbon dioxide equivalent GHG emissions for each food product using Equation 18. q Thus, our final decompositions all refer to changes with respect to the same 10 baseline period 2001-2004.
+Table 1 displays summary statistics of the key vari-11 ables for each of the four time windows.
+12 There are some clear patterns in the data.
+First, there is a progressive reduc-13 tion in the amount of food and drinks purchased by UK households, especially 14 over the last two periods.
+Considering the difference between the last period 15 and the baseline period, yearly per capita purchases of food and drinks have 16 decreased by about 78.8 kg, or 10.5%.
+This has also resulted in a decrease in 17 food-related emissions by 182 kg $CO_2e$ per year, or -8.2%.
+18 Relative to the baseline period, we observe that the onset of the financial crisis 19 (i.e. period 2) has major effects on a variety of dimensions.
+Beyond the expected 20 clear reduction in real incomes and the rise in unemployment rates, we observe 21 that the food budget falls sharply, especially in the last period.
+Total purchased 22

-- the four sets of preference structures $w_i(\mathbf{p}, x, P, \mathbf{d}|\Theta_s)$ with s = 0, ..., 3, - where s = 0 indicates the baseline period.
-The system is estimated via - 3 Iterated Linear Least Squares (Blundell and Robin, 1999); - 2.
-Use the previous coefficient estimates to obtain the budget share decom- - position in (13) according to equations (9), (10) and (12); - 3.
-Translate the decomposition into quantity effects by applying Equation - ${7}$ 16; - 4.
-Estimate the emission effects in terms of changes in carbon dioxide equiv- - alent GHG emissions for each food product using Equation 18. - 10 Thus, our final decompositions all refer to changes with respect to the same - baseline period 2001-2004.
-Table 1 displays summary statistics of the key vari- - ables for each of the four time windows 12 . - There are some clear patterns in the data.
-First, there is a progressive reduc- - tion in the amount of food and drinks purchased by UK households, especially - over the last two periods.
-Considering the difference between the last period - and the baseline period, yearly per capita purchases of food and drinks have - ${17}$ decreased by about 78.8 kg, or 10.5%.
-This has also resulted in a decrease in - food-related emissions by 182 kg CO_2e per year, or -8.2%. - Relative to the baseline period, we observe that the onset of the financial crisis - 20 (i.e. period 2) has major effects on a variety of dimensions.
-Beyond the expected - clear reduction in real incomes and the rise in unemployment rates, we observe - that the food budget falls sharply, especially in the last period.
-Total purchased - 23 quantities decline sharply after a long period of relative stability (2001-2008),
+23 quantities decline sharply after a long period of relative stability (2001-2008),

-12Descriptive statistics on shares, prices, quantities and emissions at the food group level are available as online Supplemental Material, sheet B.
+$^{12}$ Descriptive statistics on shares, prices, quantities and emissions at the food group level are available as online Supplemental Material, sheet B.